 Even though many car seats aren't designed for good posture, we often don't help ourselves.
 Sitting too far away from the steering wheel, requiring you to curve forwards to steer, is a regular issue, as is the wheel being too high or low, resulting in stress in the shoulders.
 Similarly, if you're too far from the pedals, you'll find yourself reaching with your legs, and because your back's stability is already weakened, your lower back will tire fast, causing you to slouch.

 If your feet can't fully press down on the clutch without overstretching your legs, move your seat forward.
 This improves stability and reduces the load on your hip flexor muscles.
 Make sure your hips are not higher than your knees.
-If so, modify your seat height or sit on a cushion.
+If so, modify your seat height or sit on a lumbar support for car.

 Conclusion